hanzoai/ROCm/docs/rocm-for-ai/vllm.rst

 Known issues
 ============

-- vLLM server startup might fail due to a path resolution issue.
+- vLLM server startup in Docker containers might fail due to a path resolution issue.
 See :ref:`release-vllm-path-known-issue`.

   As a workaround, before starting the vLLM server inside the ROCm 7.12 vLLM